paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

   (D) train early intervention, preschool, and related services providers, and other relevant school personnel, in conducting effective individualized family service plan (IFSP) meetings.

-(4) Developing and implementing initiatives to promote the recruitment and retention of highly qualified special education teachers, particularly initiatives that have been proven effective in recruiting and retaining highly qualified teachers, including programs that provide—
+(4) Developing and implementing initiatives to promote the recruitment and retention of special education teachers who meet the qualifications described in [section 1412(a)(14)(C) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1412/a/14/C&num=0&edition=prelim), particularly initiatives that have been proven effective in recruiting and retaining teachers, including programs that provide—

   (A) teacher mentoring from exemplary special education teachers, principals, or superintendents;